 Table of Contents

-The declared aim of airway management is to secure a patient’s airways so that he/she can breathe spontaneously during an emergency case or an operation, or may be mechanically ventilated.
-Thus, supplying the organism with oxygen can be ensured.
-A prior assessment of respiratory conditions, the decision which technique should be applied and, of course, the professional handling of instruments and scrupulous implementation are all important elements in the management of the respiratory tract.
-The time pressure of falling oxygen saturation presents a challenge for the anesthetist, making every minute count.
-Even so, intubation and its related procedures require a calm and accurate approach.
+The purpose of airway management is to secure a patient’s airways so that he/she can breathe spontaneously during an emergency case or an operation, or may be mechanically ventilated.
+A prior assessment of respiratory conditions, the decision of which technique should be applied and the professional handling and use of instruments are all important elements in the management of the respiratory tract.

 To be able to detect difficult intubation conditions before induction of anesthesia, the attending anesthetist must examine a patient’s airway during premedication visit.
-This is important as in the case of foreseeable difficulties, it will help planning ventilation accordingly and relocating suitable equipment (a video laryngoscope) and staff, for example, an experienced anesthetist from the start.
+This is important as it will help with planning ventilation and equipment choice (a video laryngoscope).
 Thus, the following parameters should be enquired and analyzed under a fixed scheme: medical history, the Mallampati score, the size of mandibular space, reclination of the head and dental status.

 Clinical scores help assessing the airways.
-Their documentation is also used for standardized disclosure of information to colleagues, because a premedical doctor may not always take part in anesthesia.
-This includes, for example, the Mallampati score.
-We judge with the Mallampati score which pharynx structures are visible when a patient opens his/her mouth wide and sticks his/her tongue out as far as possible.
-In this case, he/she sits upright, with a neutral head position, phonation is not applicable.
-Depending on the visible structures, we choose a score of intubation difficulty under Mallampati classification (Class I-IV).
+We judge, with the Mallampati score, which pharynx structures are visible when a patient opens his/her mouth wide and sticks his/her tongue out as far as possible.
+The patient sits upright, with a neutral head position.
+Depending on the visible structures, we choose a Mallampati classification (Class I-IV) score.
 The goal is to determine whether the laryngeal inlet is visible with direct laryngoscopy.

 |Class I||Uvula completely visible||The glottis is usually fully adjustable laryngoscopically|